-TYPE 1.--Provisional issue made in the island in 1898.
+TYPE I.-Provisional issue made in the island in 1898.
 TYPE II.-1898-99 issue printed in Athens.
-Values, 10 and
+Values, 10 and 20 paras.

-20 paras.

-Types III., IV. and V.-Issued 1900.
+TYPES III., IV. and V.-Issued 1900.
 A set of nine values of various designs, three of which are illustrated.
 The Greek word surcharged on the five highest values signifies that they are for provisional use for fiscal purposes.
+A further issue of nine values from 2 lepta to 5 drachma bearing similar inscriptions was made in 1905.